PavlidisLab/Gemma/index.md

 Please **[read the full agreement after clicking here](terms.md)**!

 ### Non-binding summary of terms:
-- We will not use or redistribute non-public data without permission, nor share your registration details with anyone.
-- Uploaded data from published work will be considered public.
-Please consider putting your data in GEO or another public database instead of loading it directly into Gemma.
-We will load public datasets from GEO on request.
 - Use of the site is at your own risk.
 Users should not upload highly sensitive data.
-- Users **must not** upload data that contains identifiable patient information.
 - There is no warranty associated with the use of the site or the data provided.

 ## Using the Gemma website